How to Organize Kitchen Drawers: Simple Steps That Actually Work

 I reused the dividers I already had.

-I was able to place another set of knives and forks where they can be seen and used.
+I placed another set of knives and forks where they can be seen and used.
 The same goes for corn skewers, toothpicks, and matches.

-The chopsticks, wood skewers, jar opener, and spatula came over from another drawer next to the double ovens that you’ll see in a moment.
+The chopsticks, wooden skewers, jar opener, and spatula came from another drawer beside the double ovens you’ll see in a moment.

-TIP: Keep drawers with similar items open so you can see opportunities for reorganizing them together.
+TIP: Keep drawers with similar items open so you can spot opportunities to reorganize them together.

-Next to our stove is another drawer that holds various kitchen tools that we don’t use every day.
+Next to our stove is another drawer holding kitchen tools we don’t use every day.
 I forgot to take a picture of it but trust me it was overflowing.

 I moved about half of the items to other drawers or threw them out – things I never use.
 This was all that was left.